giselcgomez/geomap/README.md

 *Notes:*

-Refactor a project from week #9 Professional Certificate in Coding @ MIT/Emeritus
+Project from week #9 Professional Certificate in Coding - MIT xPRO/Emeritus

 Use the OpenAPI 1.2 https://rapidapi.com/transloc/api/openapi-1-2/